varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Set in the HTTP header
 - Control which sources content is allowed to come from
-- Voilation reported to the server
+- Violation reported to the server
 - Limits inline scripts
 - Limitations:
   - Correctly escaped HTML output is still needed